Mission

 Guam is located at 13.28° N, 144.47° E in the western North Pacific Ocean.
 Guam is a tropical island and is the largest and southernmost island in the Marianas Archipelago, which consists of Guam, Rota, Tinian, Saipan and ten other smaller islands.
 Guam is about three-quarters of the way from Hawaii to the Philippines and is across the International Dateline from mainland United States.
 From Guam many exotic ports are within a three to five hour flight such as: Japan, China, Philippines, and Singapore just to name a few.
 Because most items must be flown or shipped-in the cost of living is quite high.
 Guam is known worldwide for its friendly and patriotic community, beautiful sunsets, and warm clear ocean waters which are ideal for scuba diving.

 Because Guam is a United States territory, Guam falls under the United States country code.
 When calling, dial 1 before the area code; refer to your phone provider to check if additional charges apply.
-To call Guam from the mainland, dial 1, the area code 671- and the seven-digit number - like making a long distance call in the states.
+To call Guam from the mainland, dial 1, the area code 671- and the seven-digit number - like making a long-distance call in the states.
 Guam's DSN country code is 315.
 Dial 315 and the regular seven-digit phone number.
 Andersen and Navy's commercial prefixes, minus the area code, are also DSN prefixes.

 From A.B.
 Won Pat International Airport to Naval Base Guam (Joint Region Marianas)